 When a disc herniates, this means the soft inner nucleus has protruded outside of its central position inside the disc by pushing through a tear in the annulus.

 While discs can become herniated in any section of the spine, they most commonly occur in the lumbar spine (lower back) and the cervical spine (neck).
+Bone spurs in the neck can also accompany this, further complicating the situation.

 As is the case with most spinal conditions, there are different severity levels, with some causing noticeable symptoms and others that are asymptomatic; this depends on a variety of factors such as patient age and overall health, causation, location of the disc, and the degree of nerve involvement.